reflex-dev/reflex-web/blog/2024-11-04-best-python-frameworks.md

 ## Reflex--Frontend.
 Backend.
 Pure Python.

-Reflex represents a shift in web development by enabling developers to build their web apps entirely in a **single language** (Python).
+Reflex represents a shift in web development by enabling developers to build their web apps entirely in a **single** language, Python.
 Designed to seamlessly integrate your backend and frontend, Reflex provides over 60 built-in components that developers can easily customize and extend--with the ability to bring your own components (React under the hood).

 ### Pros